betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingEvents.md

 Website | URL
 Submission deadlines | yyyy-mm-dd, any short text.
 Add "Please see event website for deadline updates."
 Registration and other Information| URL
-Links to the Recordings and Archives  | [Please do not use words like TBD here; add this row (probably only if you that there are archives available]
+Links to the Recordings and Archives  | [Please do not use words like TBD here; please add this row only if you know that there are archives available]

 ##### WEBINARS, PANELS AND TUTORIALS
 Event Information | Details